Skip to main content

 Use this checklist at each close:

-If your facts cross entities or jurisdictions, add one control point before changes: verify the current rule detail for your exact case.
+If your facts cross entities or jurisdictions, add one control point before changes: confirm the rule that applies to your exact case.
 If you need the mechanics, start with How to Run Payroll for an S-Corp with a Single Employee (Yourself).

 For a step-by-step walkthrough, see The Best Way to Manage Shared Finances in a Business Partnership.
 If your owner-pay process is cross-border or spans multiple entities, use Contact to confirm market coverage and compliance gating before you change operations.